 22. Read the book of Luke

-This is the first year that my husband and I have read through the entire book of Luke.
+This is the first year that my husband and I have read through the entire book of Luke during Christmas time.
 I have found so much joy in focusing on Jesus during this season.
 I know that we will continue on the family Christmas tradition for many years to come.

 If committing to reading the entire book of Luke sounds too daunting, then I suggest reading through Luke chapter 2.